 The Dean of Students and Office of Student Engagement will move from Academic Affairs to Student Affairs.
 The Office of Institutional Equity and Compliance and the Office of Equity and Inclusion, including our cultural and resource centers, will continue to report to Katrina in her expanded role.
 Bringing these areas into Student Affairs will better connect our community building and campus climate work with our efforts to support students.
 As we work through this transition we will also identify campus partners, such as Human Resources, to work with Student Affairs to ensure that we continue to address campus climate for staff and faculty.

 Katrina brings invaluable perspective and expertise to this work.
 A UNC graduate and the first in her family to attend college, she has more than 25 years’ experience in student affairs at five universities.
 Before becoming vice president in 2016, she served five years as our assistant vice president for student engagement and dean of students.
-She also held staff positions in UNC’s Housing and Residence Life, Women’s Resource Center and Stryker Institute for Leadership Development, and was an associate professor in our Higher Education and Student Affairs Leadership program, where she earned a Ph.D.
+She also held staff positions in UNC’s Housing & Residential Education, Women’s Resource Center and Stryker Institute for Leadership Development, and was an associate professor in our Higher Education and Student Affairs Leadership program, where she earned a Ph.D.

 Please join me in congratulating Katrina, Allie and Dan.